National Day for Truth and Reconciliation

-We are honoured to present the following programs and activities leading up to the National Day for Truth and Reconciliation on September 30.
+With respect, we present the following programs and activities throughout September in recognition of the National Day for Truth and Reconciliation on September 30.

-Join the Second Annual City of Burnaby Hope and Health Community Camp in honor of Truth and Reconciliation Week.
+Join the Third Annual City of Burnaby Hope and Health Community Camp in honor of Truth and Reconciliation.

-Location: Burnaby Lake Sports Complex West, Fields 1 and 3, 3677 Kensington Avenue
+Location: Burnaby Lake Sports Complex West, 3677 Kensington Avenue

 Open to children and youth ages 3 to 18 years

-This free event, hosted by the City of Burnaby in partnership with the Hope and Health Society, leads up to the National Truth and Reconciliation Day and Orange Shirt Day.
 This one-day soccer camp features cultural teachings, training sessions with coaches, mentors and traditional knowledge keepers.
-Enjoy a fun filled day of soccer skills, drills and challenges for children and youth of all soccer abilities, as well as arts, crafts, face painting and bouncy castles.
-It's an opportunity for our youngest citizens to engage in the path to reconciliation.
+Enjoy a fun day of soccer skills, drills and challenges for children and youth of all soccer abilities, as well as arts, crafts, face painting and bouncy castles.
+It's an opportunity for children and youth to engage in the path to reconciliation.
+The event is presented in partnership with the Hope and Health Society.

 Every participant receives a free custom designed orange jersey and soccer ball.
-There will also be lunch for all participants at 12:30 pm after a closing ceremony.
+Lunch will be provided for participants at 12:30 pm after a closing ceremony.

 The event is free, but pre-registration is required.
 No drop-ins.